 - Once defrosted, divide the salmon into portions by cutting it into small pieces.
 It will let you take out the required portion of salmon and save the remaining fish from ruining.

-- After cutting it into small pieces, coat both sides of salmon pieces with olive oil.
+- After cutting it into small pieces, coat both sides of the salmon pieces with olive oil.
 It will reduce the risk of air exposure and will seal in the flavor of the smoked salmon.

 - Next, tightly wrap the fish in cling-film or Ziploc bags but make sure you remove the extra air before sealing.
-You can even use vacuum-sealed bags to ensure no excess air gets in contact with the fish pieces and helps lower the contamination risk.
+You can even use vacuum-sealed bags to ensure no excess air gets in contact with the fish pieces which helps lower the contamination risk.

 - Once sealed properly, label the bags with the refreezing date and put them inside the freezer.

 - To get started, first carefully place the smoked pieces on a freezer-safe tray in a single layer in such a way that no pieces are in contact with the other.
 Flash-freezing the salmon, will help store most of its freshness.